Roof Repair in Denver, CO — Leaks, Storm Damage, Flashing & More

 A repair evaluation follows the same documented approach as a full inspection — because you cannot define an accurate repair scope without first understanding the failure source.

-What we evaluate: Full roof surface condition with attention to the failure zone reported by the homeowner, all flashing transitions and penetrations within and around the reported area, attic indicators where accessible (moisture staining, ventilation performance), and secondary failure points that may have contributed to the reported issue.
+What we evaluate: Full roof surface condition with attention to the failure zone reported by the homeowner.
+All flashing transitions and penetrations within and around the reported area.
+Attic indicators where accessible — moisture staining, ventilation performance.
+Secondary failure points that may have contributed to the reported issue.

-What you receive: Clear explanation of the identified failure point and what caused it.
+What you receive: A clear explanation of the identified failure point and what caused it.
 Photo documentation of the failure zone and contributing factors.
 A defined repair scope — specifically what work addresses the verified failure, not a generalized "repair" line item.
-A practical urgency assessment — what needs to be done before the next significant weather event vs. what can be addressed on a normal timeline.
-If the evaluation suggests the issue is replacement scope rather than repair scope, we say so and explain why.
+A practical urgency assessment — what needs to be done before the next significant weather event versus what can be addressed on a normal timeline.

 What we do not do: Define repair scope before identifying the failure source.
 Recommend repairs that mask the entry point without addressing the actual failure.
 Use repair evaluations as sales appointments for replacement.
 Pressure same-day decisions.